Flexicon/chirurg-tychy-old/README.md

-# Backup of really old site, mostly as a relic of the past
+Backup of a really old site, mostly as a relic of the past